Winter Process Art for Preschoolers – Sparkles and Snow

 Now here is an art activity for fine motor skills, and just perfect for winter time, too.

-Fun Winter Art for Developing Fine Motor Skills
+Winter Art for Preschoolers

 There is so much I loved about creating these paintings with my preschoolers.
 Although, my toddlers also made these same paintings.
 That’s right, this is winter process art for toddlers, too!